Assisted training flexible [AsA flex]

 Consultation hours in Bad Hersfeld

-• Tuesday, BSO Bad Hersfeld 9-13 o'clock, QuABB office
+• Tuesday, BSO Bad Hersfeld 9am-1pm, QuABB office

 Ramona Kukuruz